 There are four battery recycling bins on campus.

-Bin Locations: Belk Library – main stairwell, McEwen Communications – Room 105, Moseley Center – by the elevator on the first floor and Center for the Arts - by the elevator on the first floor.
+Bin Locations: Belk Library – main stairwell, McEwen Communications – first floor, Moseley Center – near the mail room and Center for the Arts - by the elevator on the first floor.

 Many electronics are now banned from the landfill in North Carolina.
 Click here for information about this law and recycling information.
 Large, University-owned electronics can be recycled by contacting Physical Plant (ext.
 5500).

 Small electronics such as: cell phones, digital cameras, MP3 players, computer speakers, hard drives, CDs, DVDs, CD/DVD drives, disks, headsets, cords, cables and chargers can be recycled in grey collection bins located throughout campus.

 Used writing intruments may be recycled in the container located in Belk Library's main stairwell.
 Recyclable writing intruments include pens, pencils, mechanical pencils, markers, highlighters, sharpies and dry erase markers.